 ACCO Brands seeks to identify and evaluate the potential risks for slavery and human trafficking in its supply chains through reviewing the supplier's geographic location and the nature of its manufacturing activities for us.
 As discussed below, we also conduct factory assessments of new suppliers, as well as annual audits.

-ACCO Brands' Supplier Code of Conduct provides that, to ensure compliance with the Code, we have the right to monitor factories through audits by third parties and visits by ACCO Brands personnel.
-In addition, our forms of purchase order terms and conditions and manufacturing agreement provide for inspection rights to audit compliance with the Code of Conduct.
+ACCO Brands' Supplier Workplace and Security Code of Conduct provides that, to ensure compliance with the Code, we have the right to monitor factories through audits by third parties and visits by ACCO Brands’ personnel.
+In addition, our forms of purchase order terms and conditions and manufacturing agreement provide for inspection rights to audit compliance with the Code.

 Slavery and human trafficking risk are reviewed as part of the assessment.
 In addition, we use a third-party service provider, which is a well-known international firm that specializes in supply chain audits, to conduct annual social responsibility audits of suppliers.
 These audits include a slavery and human trafficking assessment.
 As part of our ongoing focus on mitigating supply chain risk, we are in the process of reviewing our supplier data collection process and reporting across a number of different areas, including slavery and human trafficking, with a view to determining whether to enhance our policies and/or procedures.

-Factories that make finished products and/or branded components that identify ACCO Brands or any of its subsidiaries, a licensor or a customer are audited.
-In addition, all factories that make blank finished goods and ACCO Brands’ licensed products are audited.
-Other third party factories in designated low risk countries also are audited if determined to be appropriate by ACCO Brands' compliance staff based on the perceived risk.
+Factories that make finished products and/or branded components that identify ACCO Brands or any of its subsidiaries, a licensor or a customer are audited based on a risk assessment.
+Other third-party factories in designated low risk countries are audited if determined to be appropriate by ACCO Brands' compliance staff based on the perceived risk.

 Audits include reviews of documents, interviews with workers and site visits of production facilities and worker housing.
 We conduct unannounced, semi-announced and announced audits, depending upon the risk profile of the supplier.
-Our audit program also includes unannounced audits to the extent a supplier is required to correct a violation to our Supplier Code of Conduct or local law.
+Our audit program also includes unannounced audits to the extent a supplier is required to correct a violation of our Supplier Workplace and Security Code of Conduct or local law.
 The frequency of audits is based on the perceived risk of the supplier and other relevant factors.

 Our audit process includes a Corrective Action Plan ("CAP") on a specified time frame if deficiencies in an audit category are identified.
 The failure to complete requested corrective actions may result in termination of the supplier relationship.